|

 help on lessons, exams, exercises, grades, transcripts, and lesson

-performance to students who are having difficulty in completing lessons
+students who are having difficulty in completing

-productive study habits.
+lessons satisfactorily.
 DTI gives students who ask for assistance the

 appropriate time and attention to help them deal with their problems